Sparksbox

 Your cannabis store dominates Google search.
 Customers find you on Leafly and Weedmaps.
 Your Google Business Profile is immaculate.
 And yet when someone asks ChatGPT, "What's the best dispensary near me?" your location does not appear in the answer.

 This is not a hypothetical.
-SOCi's 2026 Local Visibility Index analyzed 350,000+ business locations across 2,751 brands and found the gap is massive.
+SOCi's 2026 Local Visibility Index analyzed more than 350,000 business locations across 2,751 brands and found the gap is massive.

 Google's local 3-pack surfaces 35.9% of those same locations.